Temples of The Church of Jesus Christ of Latter-day Saints

 Davao Philippines Temple

-Exterior cladding completed; interior work and landscaping underway
+Exterior cladding nearly completed; interior work and landscaping underway

 Denver Colorado Temple